Doors of Perception – Steal These 5 Famous Portal Styles! – Doors. Where would we be without them?

-If you would like a chic Mackintosh-style door in your own property, Oakwood Doors and other artisan providers are a savvy choice to making your vision a reality.
+If you would like a chic Mackintosh-style door on your own property, Oakwood Doors and other artisan providers are a savvy choice for making your vision a reality.

 Transforming your home into a Hobbit hole from The Lord of the Rings might be a step too far, but if you’re a fan of designer sheds as well as Tolkien, it’s perfectly possible to build a Hobbit dwelling in your back garden and it could become a gorgeous garden work pod if you’re operating remotely for the duration.

 One note of caution – remember to scale your trendy shed to your own size and not that of a diminutive denizen of The Shire.